 Table AR-3 summarizes the Basin's WY 2022 total water use by sector (e.g., agricultural, urban and industrial) and water source type (e.g., groundwater, recycled water, imported water, stream diversions).
-Total pumping in the Basin decreased from 135,400 AF in WY 2021 to 125,200 AF in WY 2022.
+Total pumping in the Basin decreased from 149,800 AF in WY 2021 to 139,300 AF in WY 2022 (Table AR-1).

 Changes in groundwater storage were estimated using CoSANA.
 Figure AR-6 is a map showing the distribution of model-calculated changes in groundwater storage during WY 2022.
 Groundwater storage declined across most of the Basin, as would be expected given that WY 2022 was a critically dry year; however, storage increased along the Cosumnes River and in a portion of Amador County in the area with the least extractions.
+The net change in storage across the entire Basin decreased by 27,000 AF in WY 2022 (Figure AR-7).
 Figure AR-7 shows water year type, annual groundwater extractions, annual change in groundwater storage, and the cumulative change in groundwater storage for WY 2015 through WY 2022.